sawitHub/sawitHub-machine-learning/README.md

 </p>

 Dataset 1 has a very limited amount of data for training the CNN.
 To overcome this limitation, we have implemented an augmentation strategy.
 The data is split into two sets: a test set (40%) and a train-validation set (60%).
 Image augmentation is applied to the train-validation set using the `tensorflow.keras.preprocessing.image.ImageDataGenerator` module.
 Here are examples of the original images and the augmented images:

 <p align="center">
     <img src="assets/img/aug.png">
 </p>

 Dataset 2 consists of 3 classes, with each class containing a varying number of oil palm leaf images, ranging from 376 to 962.
 Here are example images from each class:
 <p align="center">
     <img src="assets/img/data2.png">
 </p>
 Dataset 2 has a sufficient amount of data to train the CNN compared to Dataset 1.
 However, there is an imbalance in the number of data samples per class.
-To address this issue, you have decided to perform oversampling.
+To address this issue, we have decided to perform oversampling.
 The data is split into two sets: a test set (20%) and a train-validation set (80%).
 Oversampling is applied to the train-validation set to balance the number of data samples per class.
 By applying oversampling, the data imbalance issue is mitigated, and each class in the train-validation set has a balanced number of data samples.

 ## Modeling📉📈
-To build a robust CNN architecture, you have decided to implement transfer learning using a pre-trained MobileNet model.
+To build a robust CNN architecture, we have decided to implement transfer learning using a pre-trained MobileNet model.
 Custom layers are added below the base model.
 Here are the custom layers for each model (Model 1 and Model 2):
 <p align="center">
     <img src="assets/img/layers.png">
 </p>